 To apply for financial aid, a prospective student should complete a Free Application for Federal Student Aid (FAFSA).
 This form is available at the financial aid office.
-Alternatively, the student can submit their application through FAFSA on the Web at www.FAFSA.ed.gov
+Alternatively, the student can submit his application through FAFSA on the Web at www.FAFSA.ed.gov.

-Students may be required to supply additional documentation, such as IRS Tax Transcripts and/or Verification Worksheets, to verify the information supplied on the FAFSA.
+Students may be required to supply additional documentation, such as Tax Returns/IRS Tax Transcripts or Verification Worksheets, to verify the information reported on the FAFSA.